Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 4. Orange or yellow flame

-Check the valves and hoses and especially the gas jets in the burner.
+Check the valve and gas hose and especially the gas jets in the burner.

-LPG gas pressure regulator components may need replacing.
+LPG regulator components may need replacing.
 Once again, contact your gas fitter.

-If you notice your gas stove producing yellow or orange flames when used, it could be that the combustion isn’t getting enough oxygen due to clogged fittings.
+If you notice your gas stove producing yellow or orange flames when used, it could be that the combustion isn’t getting enough oxygen due to clogged LPG gas fittings NZ.

 Remember that a yellow flame is also a sign of carbon monoxide in the combustion, a highly toxic fume when inhaled.